The cost of being the “strong one”: On responsibility, identity, and the difficulty of being held

 Toward a different kind of strength

 Shifting this pattern does not require abandoning the qualities that have been developed.
-The sensitivity, foresight, and capacity to hold complexity are real strengths that often remain intact.
+Sensitivity, foresight, and the capacity to hold complexity remain intact.
 What changes is the relationship to them.
-Responsibility becomes something that can be taken on or set aside, rather than something that must be constantly maintained, and attention begins to move more freely rather than staying fixed on what needs to be managed.
+Responsibility becomes something that can be taken on or set aside, rather than something that must be continuously maintained.
+Attention begins to move more freely, rather than remaining fixed on what needs to be managed.

-The possibility of being supported, rather than always providing support, becomes more available, not as a loss of strength, but as an expansion of it.
+The possibility of being supported becomes more available, not as a loss of strength, but as an expansion of it.
 Strength remains, but it is no longer organised around carrying everything alone.

 If this feels familiar, you may notice similar patterns in other areas of your life.
 The Optimisation Trap explores how the drive for improvement can extend into how you relate to yourself, and The High-Achiever in Love looks at how these dynamics shape the experience of intimacy.